-Our Control Mage deck guide features the best deck list for Season 44, with Mulligan advice, strategy tips, card combos and synergies.
+Our Control Mage deck list guide outlines the best deck for Kobolds and Catacombs.
+This Control Mage guide also contains Mulligan advice, strategy tips, card combos and synergies.

 Control Mage is a Hearthstone deck archetype that offers a huge amount of flexibility in play.
 Although you'll often start off matches looking very much like a Tempo Mage, your real purpose is to neutralise the opponent's threats all the way through to the late-game.
 Here you can drop the opponent's health with Alexstrasza, before dishing out some serious burst damage to close the match out altogether.

 In the next of our Frozen Throne deck guides, we've got a snapshot of a solid deck list you can use for this archetype right now, as well as Mulligan advice for preparing to face each and every hero.
 After that we've got a list of all the combos contained in this particular version of the deck.
 This should give you a clearer picture of how you can best survive into the latter stages of any given game.